joinnextblock/protocol-attn/NIP-X1.md

 - **kind:38888**: ATTENTION event

 ### NEW TAGS
-- `b` - pubkey of trusted BILLBOARD OPERATOR
+- `b` - pubkey of trusted BILLBOARD Operator
 - `sats_per_second` - unit of account for payment calculation per second of viewing time
-- `duration` - amount of time BILLBOARD OPERATOR must verify PROMOTION VIEWER viewed PROMOTION
+- `duration` - amount of time BILLBOARD Operator must verify PROMOTION VIEWER viewed PROMOTION
 - `max_duration` - maximum allowed viewing duration for a PROMOTION or ATTENTION event in seconds
 - `min_duration` - minimum required viewing duration for a PROMOTION or ATTENTION event in seconds
-- `interval` - how often the BILLBOARD OPERATOR tries to match PROMOTION VIEWERS to PROMOTIONS
+- `interval` - how often the BILLBOARD Operator tries to match PROMOTION Viewers to PROMOTIONS
-- `fee` - BILLBOARD OPERATOR service fee expressed as percentage
+- `fee` - BILLBOARD Operator service fee expressed as percentage
-- `min_fee` - minimum service fee in sats that BILLBOARD OPERATOR will accept regardless of percentage calculation
+- `min_fee` - minimum service fee in sats that BILLBOARD Operator will accept regardless of percentage calculation
-- `nip` - list of nips the BILLBOARD OPERATOR has implemented to indicate PROMO Protocol compatibility
+- `nip` - list of nips the BILLBOARD Operator has implemented to indicate PROMO Protocol compatibility
 ## Key Components

 ### Protocol Participants
 - **RELAY**: Standard Nostr relay that propagate events between participants
-- **PROMOTION CREATORS**: Nostr identity that publishes PROMOTION events
+- **PROMOTION Creators**: Nostr identity that publishes PROMOTION events
-- **PROMOTION VIEWERS**: Nostr identity that publishes ATTENTION events
+- **PROMOTION Viewer**: Nostr identity that publishes ATTENTION events
-- **BILLBOARD OPERATORS**: Nostr identity that PROMOTION CREATORS and PROMOTION VIEWERS signal they trust
+- **BILLBOARD Operator**: Nostr identity that PROMOTION Creators and PROMOTION Viewers signal they trust

 > For detailed information about participant roles and responsibilities, see the [README.md](./README.md#who-are-the-main-actors-in-the-promo-protocol).